Hundreds of Oregon protesters delay ICE buses detaining 2 men for hours: report

 A tense scene is unfolding in Bend, Ore., early Thursday that involves hundreds of protesters blocking two Immigration and Customs Enforcement buses while they detained two men, according to reports.

-City police took to Twitter to tell protesters that Federal Agents are enroute to the scene and asked those in attendance to move to sidewalks, or leave the area.
+City police took to Twitter to tell protesters that Federal Agents are en route to the scene and asked those in attendance to move to sidewalks, or leave the area.

 The standoff began on Wednesday afternoon after officers reportedly detained the men.

-Anne Aurand, a Bend official, confirmed that ICE officers were in the area but said the city does not enforce federal immigration laws or detain people based on their immigration status, KTVZ-TV reported.
+Anne Aurand, a Bend official, confirmed that ICE officers were in the area but said the city does not enforce federal immigration laws or detain people based on their immigration status, KTVZ-TV in Bend reported.

 Bend police said it had been made aware ICE agents were in the city for an investigation but weren’t given details, the department said in a statement posted to Twitter.